Ivansanjaya11/flashcard_app/readme.md

 **Key Features**

 1. Folder & card management (CRUD)
-3. Review mode: read through flashcards in linear/randomized
-4. Quiz mode: linear/randomized
+3. Quiz mode: linear/randomized
-5. Confirmation prompts for deletion operations
+4. Confirmation prompts for deletion operations
-6. Export/import folders & flashcards via JSON files
+5. Export/import folders & flashcards via JSON files
-7. Progress tracking (how many times a card has been reviewed, if it is mastered, how many (or percentage) a folder has been mastered, how many successful vs failed answers)
+6. Progress tracking (how many times a card has been reviewed, if it is mastered, how many (or percentage) a folder has been mastered, how many successful vs failed answers)